ananyag309/HITR/README.md

-# DevFlow
+# StackIt

-**DevFlow** is a collaborative platform designed to help developers solve coding challenges faster, together.
+**StackIt** is a collaborative platform designed to help developers solve coding challenges faster, together.
 It enables real-time collaboration, problem-solving, and skill development within a supportive community.

 ## Features